pnaimoli/measure-hider/README.md

 The installation and running of the project are currently handled through an ad-hoc series of steps.
 Follow these instructions to set up and run a test server on your machine:

 1. **Prepare the Server Directory:**
-   - Copy the contents of the `server/` directory into `dist/`.

-2. **Set Up the Client:**
-   - Navigate to the `client` directory.
-   - Run `npm install` to install the necessary dependencies.
+   - Run `./build.sh`.
-   - After installation, run `npm build` to build the client-side application.

-3. **Organize Build Results:**
-   - Copy the build results (from the `client` build process) to `dist/static/`.

-4. **Add the Model:**
-   - Ensure that the model generated from YOLO training is placed in the root directory of `dist/` and named `model.pt`.

 5. **Run the Test Server:**
    - You can now run a test server on your machine.
-In the `dist` directory, use the command `python measure_hider_modeler.py` to start the server.
+In the `build` directory, use the command `python measure_hider_modeler.py` to start the server.

 These steps will set up both the client and server sides of the application, allowing you to run a test server locally for development and testing purposes.